Research Group: Dynamic Metabolons

 (2014) ACS Chemical Biology 9(3), 630-634

-Our research group take an interdisciplinary basic science approach to elucidate fundamental mechanisms governing the plasticity of the biosynthesis of phytochemicals, which is well positioned between multiple groups at the Section for Plant biochemistry working on pathway discovery and heterologous production, including:
+Our research group takes an interdisciplinary basic science approach to elucidate fundamental mechanisms governing the plasticity of the biosynthesis of phytochemicals, which is well positioned between multiple groups at the Section for Plant biochemistry working on pathway discovery and heterologous production, including:

 Our basic science approach benefits from collaboration with additional internal groups with expertise in plant physiology and metabolomics, including: